LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 ## Animating in 3D

 A common problem in computer animations is rotating an object in fully 3D space.
-Think balls, spaceships and heroes tumbling and turning in complex sequences.
+Think objects, spaceships and heroes tumbling and turning in complex sequences.
 This is usually accomplished with an arcane mathematical object called a quaternion.[^quarternion] For example, here is a spaceship rotating in [Unity][Unity], a popular game engine that is often used to make mobile games: